Cat lady: Toxoplasma gondii

-whereas other studies have showed that T. gondii is not a causative factor in later psychoses.
+whereas other studies have shown that T. gondii is not a causative factor in later psychoses.
 The compulsive hoarding of cats, a symptom of obsessive compulsive disorder (OCD), has long been associated with "crazy cat ladies".
-Mass media has drawn on this stereotype to coin the term crazy cat lady syndrome to refer to the association between T. gondii and psychiatric conditions.
+Crazy cat-lady syndrome is a term coined by news organizations to describe scientific findings that link Toxoplasma gondii to several mental disorders and behavioral problems.